Australian Screen Editors

 Australian Screen Editors (ASE) was founded in 1996 by Henry Dangar (who became its first president) and Jenny Ward.
 The guild is "dedicated to the pursuit and recognition of excellence in the arts, sciences and technology of motion picture and televisual post production.
 It aims to promote, improve and protect the role of editor as an essential and significant contributor to all screen productions."

-The current President of ASE is Fiona Strain.
-Immediate past presidents include Deborah Peart, Dany Cooper, Jason Ballantine, Karen Pearlman, Lindi Harrison and Peter Whitmore.
-It currently has about 500 members in all Australian states, predominantly in NSW and Victoria.
+The current President of ASE is Scott Walmsley.
+Immediate past presidents include Danielle Boesenberg, Fiona Strain, Deborah Peart, Dany Cooper, Jason Ballantine, Karen Pearlman, Lindi Harrison and Peter Whitmore.
+It currently has over 1000 members in all Australian states, predominantly in NSW and Victoria.

 Membership

 Applications for ASE membership are invited from professional screen editors, assistant editors, students of screen editing and associated film industry professionals.
 Applicants must have a folio of significant editorial work in film and/or television.
 There are three types of memberships: Full members, associate members and student members.
 Some notable members such as Jill Bilcock are members of both the Australian Screen Editors and American Cinema Editors.
 Members are not permitted to use the acronym "ASE" after their names on screen credits until they obtain ASE accreditation.